GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-04-16-'Sentiment-analysis'-or-'opinion-mining'?-A-question-of-terminology.md

 ---
 layout: post
-title:  "“Sentiment analysis” or “opinion mining”?
+title:  "'Sentiment analysis' or 'opinion mining'?
 A question of terminology"
 date:   2018-04-16
 categories: sentiment
 ---